 Please only submit books that have been published and are currently available to the public for sale (or for free).
 Please do not submit unpublished manuscripts.

-Books published on any self-publishing platform are eligible for this contest.
-You do not have to publish with BookBaby or any other co-sponsor of this contest.
+Books published on any self-publishing or hybrid publishing platform are eligible for this contest.
+You do not have to publish with BookBaby or engage with any other co-sponsor of this contest.

 Feedback on Entries